From liquid to solid-state batteries: solutions for clean mobility

 Top-notch materials for Advanced Li-Ion and Solid-State batteries

-Solid incubator for next-generation batteries
+A solid incubator for next-generation batteries

 Building a strong European ecosystem

-Our proven expertise will support the Alliance’s EBA250 development program spanning 250 industrial and innovative collaborators, from mining to recycling, it will reinforce the common objective to build a strong and competitive battery industry in the heart of Europe.
+Our proven expertise will support the Alliance’s EBA250 development program spanning 250 industrial and innovative collaborators - from mining to recycling - reinforcing the common objective to build a strong and competitive battery industry in the heart of Europe.